RacMcT/JS211_RockPaperScissorsProject/README.md

 ## Project Checklist

 1. Fork and Clone [Rock, Paper, Scissors Repo](https://github.com/AustinCodingAcademy/JS211_RockPaperScissorsProject.git)
-1. Ensure you have installed all dependencies/packages: `npm i`
+1. Ensure you have installed all dependencies/packages: `npm i` (aka 'npm install'- everything getting installed is in "node_modules" - fresh clone copy you need to npm install these modules)

+NPM - NODE PACKAGE MANAGER - TOOL THAT COMES WITH NODE AND HELPS MANAGER DEPENDENCIES/PACKAGES jquery, react are all dependencies libraries have versions, versions change- so when working as a team that everyone uses same version!
+NPM makes sure has the correct version of the dependencies - part of management aspect

+if node module folder gets messed up- can delete and run nmp install again- installs fresh!

 1. Practice running the unit tests for the program:
-    * `npm test main.js`
+   - `npm test main.js`
 1. Use a whiteboard to find a solution to the Rock, Paper, Scissors program
 1. Translate the broad ideas to pseudo code
 1. Convert the pseudo code to real JavaScript Code